andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - Steam Room ambience: `2245`.
 - Interact with Steam Room terminal: `2565`.
 - Steam Room: replenish supply: `2734`, confirm, `2735`.
 - Excavation Center: `2389`.
 "Resuming operation...", by using 10 units of steam pressure energy: `2173`.
 Then, after some dialogue, the cable starts moving (`2197`).
 Last field before the Ocean Deposit is shown, cable sound is still playing. `2544`, then the alarm activates (`2196`) and cable sound fades out.
 First warning "Excavation resuming...
 All except the leader must take shelter...".
 Cable sound fades in (`2197`).
-Back to the party's field, the alarm fades out. `2276 rocks resonate A` and `2206 Ambience → common tension` (briefly, cut).
-"The rocks are...resonating...?" `2569 (loop) rocks resonate B` + `2206 Ambience → common tension` (this time in loop).
+Back to the party's field, the alarm fades out. `2276 rocks resonate A` and `2206 ambience → common → tension` (briefly, cut).
+"The rocks are...resonating...?" `2569 (loop) rocks resonate B` + `2206 ambience → common → tension` (this time in loop).
 "The air's pretty heavy...".
 After this last dialogue, the cable (`2197`) stops (visibly too); the other looping sounds continue; after a short while, `2478 (loop) ultima weapon about to appear` is added. \[Ultima Weapon battle\]

 ### Castle

-`2292 castle chandelier lever` is for some reason heard when you exit from the game menu too, probably a bug.
+`2292 chandelier lever` is for some reason heard when you exit from the game menu too, probably a bug.

-`2283 unlock castle doors+use floodgate key`:
+`2283 unlock doors + use floodgate key`:
   - Unlock Prison Cell door that locked the party in.
   - Unlock Armory door.
   - Unlock Treasure Room.